SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 - VPC provides network isolation
 - Cluster security groups
 - Encryption in flight using the JDBC driver enabled with SSL
-- Encryption at rest using KMS or an HSM device (establish a connection)
+- Encryption at rest using KMS or an HSM device (establish a connection).
+HSM can be on-prem or CloudHSM.
+Encryption at rest, encrypts the data blocks, system metadata and snapshots.
+Encryption in RedShist is immutable.
 - Supports S3 SSE using default managed key
 - Use IAM Roles for Redshift
 - To access other AWS Resources (example S3 or KMS)